-Lifestyle, genetics, disorders, drugs, or a combination can contribute.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels or kidney disease), drugs, or a combination can contribute.

 Atherosclerosis can result, causing angina, heart attacks, strokes, and peripheral arterial disease.